murolem/wplace-archiver/README.md

 ## Usage

-Get a binary from [releases](https://github.com/murolem/wplace-archiver/releases).
+Grab a binary from [releases](https://github.com/murolem/wplace-archiver/releases/latest).
 Binaries are available for linux-x64 and windows-x64 (untested).

 To run: